Militant career of Osama bin Laden: Yugoslav wars (1991–1999)

-According to several sources, Bosnian president Alija Izetbegović reportedly met with Osama Bin Laden in the former's office in Sarajevo during the Bosnian War.
-In 1998 it was reported that bin Laden is operating his terrorist network out of Albania.
-The Charleston Gazette quoted Fatos Klosi, the head of the Albanian intelligence service, as saying a network run by Saudi exile Osama Bin Laden sent units to fight in the Serbian province of Kosovo.
-Confirmation of these activities came from Claude Kader, a French national who said he was a member of Bin Laden's Albanian network.
+According to several sources, Bosnian president Alija Izetbegović reportedly met with bin Laden in the former's office in Sarajevo during the Bosnian War.
+In 1998 it was reported that bin Laden was operating his terrorist network out of Albania.
+The Charleston Gazette quoted Fatos Klosi, the head of the Albanian intelligence service, as saying a network run by bin Laden sent units to fight in the Serbian province of Kosovo.
+Confirmation of these activities came from Claude Kader, a French national who said he was a member of bin Laden's Albanian network.
 He claimed he had visited Albania to recruit and arm fighters for Kosovo.
-In 2000 bin Laden was operating from Kosovo planning the terrorist activities during the Insurgency in the Preševo Valley.
+In 2000, bin Laden was operating from Kosovo planning the terrorist activities during the Insurgency in the Preševo Valley.

 Connections between bin Laden and National Liberation Army, a guerrilla organization that operated in the Republic of Macedonia in 2001 were also drawn.
-According to the Washington Times the NLA was fighting to keep control over the region's drug trafficking, which had grown into a large, lucrative enterprise since the Kosovo war and that in addition to drug money, the NLA also had another prominent venture capitalist, Osama Bin Laden.
+The NLA was fighting to keep control over the region's drug trafficking, which had grown into a large, lucrative enterprise since the Kosovo War and that in addition to drug money, the NLA also had another prominent venture capitalist, bin Laden.
 According to a document written by the chief commander of the Macedonian Security Forces, bin Laden was financing the rebel group through a representative in Macedonia.
-Osama Bin Laden, paid $6 to $7 million for the needs of the National Liberation Army through his representative.
-Osama Bin Laden was planning to gain control over Macedonia so that he could control the distribution of oil to the United States through the pipeline that was planned to stretch from Bulgaria to Albania ports.
+Bin Laden paid $6 to $7 million for the needs of the National Liberation Army through his representative.
+Bin Laden was planning to gain control over Macedonia so that he could control the distribution of oil to the United States through the pipeline that was planned to stretch from Bulgaria to Albania ports.